Email support

 • Price: £683.17 inc. VAT

-Customer feedback on the product page highlights easy setup, compact boot-friendly storage and effective two-zone cooking for small households — common priorities in UK gas barbecue discussions.
+Customer feedback on the product page highlights easy setup, compact boot-friendly storage and effective two-zone cooking for small households — the priorities that dominate UK gas barbecue discussions.

 Setup, safety and balcony use

-Even where allowed, use stable footing, keep flammable materials away and never store a hot unit indoors.
-These basics appear repeatedly in UK owner forums because they prevent the neighbour complaints and safety scares that end outdoor cooking habits quickly.
+Even where allowed, use stable footing, keep flammable materials and fence lines clear, and never store a hot unit indoors.
+These basics prevent the neighbour complaints and safety scares that end outdoor cooking habits quickly.

 Frequently Asked Questions

-What is the best gas barbecue for a small UK garden?
+What is the best gas barbecue for a small UK garden or patio?

-A compact two-burner gas barbecue with folding storage usually fits best.
-It delivers enough cooking area for family meals without dominating a patio or courtyard.
+A compact two-burner with folding storage usually fits best: enough cooking area for two to four people without dominating the space, and it packs away between uses.

 Are gas barbecues cheaper to run than charcoal in the UK?

-For frequent short sessions, gas is often more economical and always faster to start.
-Charcoal can win on flavour projects, but gas wins on convenience per cook.
+For frequent short sessions, gas is usually more economical and always faster to start.
+Charcoal wins on smoke flavour for long weekend cooks; gas wins on convenience per cook and on smoke-sensitive patios.

 Final thoughts

-The best gas barbecue uk purchase is the one matched to your real outdoor space and cooking habits — not the biggest cart in the catalogue.
-For compact gardens, camping weekends and quick weeknight grilling, a folding two-burner model with enamel grates and proper UK support is often the smartest long-term choice.
+The best gas barbecue uk purchase is matched to your real space and cooking habits — not the biggest cart in the catalogue.
+For a first buyer on a compact or rented patio, a folding two-burner with enamel grates, included-or-confirmed gas parts and proper UK support is the smart long-term choice.

-Shop the Tower Tourer at BBQTour — free UK delivery, 30-day returns, 12-month warranty.
+Shop the Tower Tourer at BBQTour — free UK delivery, 30-day returns, UK warranty support.